aaronsnow/dadjokepostcards/README.md

 ## 4. Custom domain (optional)

-Buy a domain from any registrar (Cloudflare's is priced at cost, no markup).
+Buy a domain from any registrar.
 In your frontend host's dashboard, add it as a custom domain and create the DNS record it asks for at your registrar.
 Do the same for the backend with a subdomain like `api.yourdomain.com` if you want a tidier URL, then update `VITE_API_BASE` to match.
 SSL is issued automatically.

 If you change domains, remember to also update:
 - The Stripe webhook URL (step above)